 Rotator cuff injuries occur most frequently in individuals who move their arms in overhead motions.
 These repetitive motions are often performed on the job or during sports activities.
 Sometimes, however, rotator cuff injuries are the result of a single incident.

 A dislocated shoulder is when the arm bone actually pops out of the socket in the shoulder blade.
 This condition is often the result of a fall, a traumatic accident or a sports injury.

 If shoulder pain is not related to any of the above diagnoses, it may be the result of a mechanical impingement, whether due to a genetic bony abnormality or imbalance in strength and flexibility around the shoulder joint, causing poor mechanics with activities such as lifting, reaching, and pushing, that can lead to pain.

-How Physical Therapy Can Help You Find Shoulder Pain Relief at ProMotion Rehab and Sports Medicine in Spartanburg, Camden, Florence, Lake City, or Columbia, SC
+How Physical Therapy or Occupational Therapy Can Help You Find Shoulder Pain Relief at ProMotion Rehab and Sports Medicine in Spartanburg, Camden, Florence, Lake City, or Columbia, SC

-If you’re experiencing pain or injury in your shoulders, a physical therapist can evaluate your range of motion and functional abilities.
+If you’re experiencing pain or injury in your shoulders, a physical or occupational therapist can evaluate your range of motion and functional abilities.
 The therapist would then put together an individualized treatment plan to relieve pain and restore mobility.
 Other goals would include reducing inflammation, decreasing muscle tension, and speeding up the healing process.
-There are several methods a PT could use during treatment:
+There are several methods a therapist could use during treatment:

 - Joint mobilization or manipulation